 The requirements for a minor are set by the department offering it.
 To determine the most current information you need to consult that department.

-Common minors for Environmental Engineering students include:
+Common Minors for Environmental Engineering Students

 There is also an option for students in other academic programs to minor in Environmental Engineering.

-Click here for information on Fellowship Opportunities
+Information on Fellowship Opportunities